leraman/wisecondorX/README.md

         wrongly map the X chromosome.
 Using a matching reference, the latter is accounted for.
         - For NIPT, exclusively a female reference should be created.
 This implies that for NIPT, WisecondorX is not able to analyse the Y chromosome.
 Furthermore, obtaining consistent shifts in the X chromosome is only possible when the reference is created using pregnancies of female fetuses only.
+When this cannot be achieved, you risk blacklisting the entire X chromosome due to its variability because of fetal fraction dependence.
         - It is of paramount importance that the reference set consists of exclusively healthy samples that originate from the same sequencer, mapper, reference genome, type of material, ... etc, as the test samples.
 As a rule of thumb, think of all laboratory and in silico pre-processing steps: the more sources of bias that can be omitted, the better.